Precious metals

 Custody context

-Operators can add storage context to the asset, including a vault location and a custodian or vault operator name.
-DALP surfaces this context on the asset detail view when it is present, so users can inspect the public-facing custody fields attached to the token.
-Those fields help users see which metal program the token is meant to represent, but they do not replace vault operations, inventory reconciliation, insurance, or independent audit procedures.
+You can add storage context to the asset, including a vault location and a custodian or vault operator name.
+DALP surfaces this context on the asset detail view when it is present, so holders can inspect the public-facing custody fields attached to the token.
+Those fields show which metal program the token represents, but they do not replace vault operations, inventory reconciliation, insurance, or independent audit procedures.

 Compliance-aware transfers